Other holy days

-Candlemas ("Kynttilänpäivä"), celebrated 40 days after Christmas, commemorates the presentation of Christ in the temple. (cf: Luke 2.22-38) Traditionally, it was the day on which candles for use in the church's worship during the year were blessed.
-The gospel of the day recounts how Simeon, at the end of his long vigil, blessed the child and his parents, praising God for the salvation prepared in the sight of every nation, and for the light that is the glory of God's people Israel.
+Candlemas, celebrated forty days after Christmas, commemorates the presentation of Christ in the temple (cf. Luke 2:22–38).
+Traditionally, it was the day to bless candles for the church's worship during the year.
+The gospel of the day recounts how Simeon, at the end of his long vigil, blessed the child and his parents, praising God for the salvation prepared in the sight of every nation, and for the light that is the glory of God's people in Israel.
 It is a feast of Our Lord: the liturgical colour is white, and there are six candles on the altar.

-The Annunciation ("Marian ilmestyspäivä"), commemorating the angel's visit to the Blessed Virgin Mary, is celebrated on the Sunday between 22nd and 28th March or, if that Sunday is Palm Sunday or Easter Day, a week before Palm Sunday.
-Although it always happens in the middle of Lent, the liturgical colour is white and there are six candles on the altar as a sign that it is a feast of Our Lord.
+The Annunciation, commemorating the angel's visit to the Blessed Virgin Mary, is celebrated on the Sunday between 22 and 28 March or, if that Sunday is Palm Sunday or Easter Day, a week before Palm Sunday.
+Although the Annunciation always falls in the middle of Lent, the liturgical colour is white and there are six candles on the altar as a sign that it is a feast of Our Lord.

 St John the Baptist

-The Finnish midsummer holiday (”Juhannuspäivä”) has its roots in the feast of St John the Baptist, who prepared the way for Christ.
-In the Gospel according to St John, John the Baptist declares: "He [Jesus] must increase, but I must decrease."
-(John 3.30) St Augustine (354-430) connected this utterance with the summer and winter solstices.
-After the feast, the days begin to shorten; but after Christmas, they begin to lengthen.
-The feast is now observed on the Saturday following June 19th.
+The Finnish midsummer holiday juhannus has its roots in the feast of St John the Baptist, who prepared the way for Christ.
+In the Gospel according to St John, John the Baptist declares: “He [Jesus] must increase, but I must decrease” (John 3:30).
+St Augustine (354–430 AD) connected this utterance with the summer and winter solstices.
+After the feast, the days begin to shorten; after Christmas, they begin to lengthen.
+The feast is now observed on the Saturday following 19 June.
 The liturgical colour is white, and there are four candles on the altar.

-Michaelmas ("Mikkelinpäivä") is the day of the angels, whom the Bible describes as messengers of God, and as guardians and guides.
+Michaelmas is the day of the angels, whom the Bible describes as messengers of God, guardians and guides.
 Churches often have family Eucharists at Michaelmas.
 The gospel of the day (Matt.
-18.1-10) sets children before us as exemplars of faith, and tells us that their angels continually see the face of the Father in heaven.
+18:1–10) sets children before us as exemplars of faith and tells us that their angels continually see the face of the Father in heaven.
 But the angels' message is also meant for adults.
 The liturgical colour for Michaelmas is white.

 All Saints' Day